-Connect your FI to your computer as follows:
+Connect your FI4 to your computer as follows:

-- 1. MIDI OUT of the interface \rightarrow MIDI IN of the FI; - 2.
-MIDI OUT of the FI \rightarrow MIDI IN of the interface.
+- 1. MIDI OUT of the interface → MIDI IN of the FI4; - 2.
+MIDI OUT of the FI4 \rightarrow MIDI IN of the interface.

-- Output Device: The device the Editor Suite uses to send MIDI information to the FI.
-(Essential connection.
-Required for auditioning, editing and creating sounds.) - FI Input Device: The device the Editor Suite uses to receive MIDI information from the FI.
-(Required for writing sounds to the FI and for downloading sounds from it; if these functions are not needed then this connection is optional.) - Keyboard Input Device: A second input into the Editor Suite.
-If you want to design a sound using a MIDI keyboard or any other MIDI controller, connect the MIDI OUT of the keyboard or controller to the computer using this option.
-The Editor Suite will perform a MIDI Thru function to the FI for the incoming MIDI signals.
+- Output Device: The device the Editor Suite uses to send MIDI data to the FI4.7 - FI Input Device: The device the Editor Suite uses to receive MIDI data from the FI4.8 - Keyboard Input Device: A second input into the Editor Suite.
+If you want to design a sound for use in SYNTH or EWI mode using a MIDI keyboard or any other MIDI controller, connect the MIDI OUT of the keyboard or controller to the computer using this option; the Editor Suite will pass the incoming MIDI signals through to the FI4.9